tadwhitaker/Security_Engineer_Interview_Questions/security-interview-questions.md

    * Can you list examples of controls these frameworks require?
    * What is the difference between Governance, Risk and Compliance?
    * What does Zero Trust mean?
+   * What is role-based access control (RBAC) and why is it covered by compliance frameworks?
+   * What is the NIST framework and why is it influential?
+   * What is the OSI model?